G1.9+0.3

 G1.9+0.3 is a supernova remnant (SNR) in the constellation of Sagittarius.
 It is the youngest-known SNR in the Milky Way, resulting from an explosion the light from which would have reached Earth some time between 1890 and 1908.
 The explosion was not seen from Earth as it was obscured by the dense gas and dust of the Galactic Center, where it occurred.
 The remnant's young age was established by combining data from NASA's Chandra X-ray Observatory and the VLA radio observatory.
-It was a type Ia supernova.
+It was a Type Ia supernova.
 The remnant has a radius of over 1.3 light-years.

 Discovery

 G1.9+0.3 was first identified as an SNR in 1984 from observations made with the VLA radio telescope.
-Because of its unusually small angular size, it was thought to be young—less than about one thousand years old.
+Because of its unusually small angular size, it was thought to be young—less than around 1,000 years old.
 In 2007, X-ray observations made with the Chandra X-ray Observatory revealed that the object was about 15% larger than in the earlier VLA observations.
 Further observations made with the VLA in 2008 verified increase in size, implying it is no more than 150 years old.
 A more recent estimate put its observable age at 110 years as of the data collection in 2008.
 That study also found that it was probably triggered by the merger of two white dwarf stars.